javiercobosanchez/sales-analytics-portfolio/README.md

 ---

-# 💡 Business Questions Answered
+# 💡 Preguntas de negocio que responde el dashboard

-The dashboard helps answer important business questions such as:
+El dashboard permite responder a importantes preguntas de negocio, como:

 - Which product categories generate the highest sales?
 - Which regions are the most profitable?